 My association with the artist

-When I met Mr. Szukalski, he was 90-years old and was a friend of my Polish acting teacher Leonidas Ossetynski.
-We visited him several times at his small apartment in Burbank.
-Coincidentally, I now live in the same apartment complex.
 I always enjoyed our visits because he was so interesting to talk to.
 He was also a horny little bastard and often tried to cop a feel even though he was 90 at the time.
 I didn’t mind, though, because he was funny and we always had a great time.
-My late husband was asked to take photos of his work.
-The slides are buried somewhere in a box that I need to find and dig out.
+My late husband took photos of his work but the slides are buried somewhere in a box that I need to find and dig out.

 With brilliance comes some eccentricity

-Late in his life, he developed a theory that all human culture was derived on Easter Island after Noah landed there after the flood.
+Late in his life, he developed a theory that all human culture was derived on Easter Island when Noah landed there after the flood.
 I know it sounds nuts but he had the kind of imagination that produces amazing art.
 He had also developed his own alphabet as a child which he used in his letters and his writings.
 I have an autographed copy of one of his books signed with his unique scribble.

 A forgotten artist gets his due recognition

 George DiCaprio became friends with Mr. Szukalski during the 1970s.
-He often brought his son Leonardo along when he visited.
+He often brought his son Leonardo along with him when he visited.
 Leonardo also became a fan of his work and hosted an exhibition in Laguna Beach during the early 2000s.

 An unpleasant surprise